Practice-Informed, Practice-Ready: An AI security incident taxonomy: Background and related work

 \subsection{Reporting terminology and definitions}

 To ground our discussion of AI security, AI security incidents, and non-security AI incidents, we re-visit and re-use the cybersecurity terms for weakness, vulnerability, attack, and (security) incident~\cite{nist-glossary}.
 The first, a \textbf{weakness}, is a bug or fault type that can be exploited through an operation that results in a security-relevant error.
 A \textbf{vulnerability} is a weakness in an information system, application, or process that could be exploited or triggered by a threat.
 An \textbf{attack} is the realization of some specific threat.
-Finally, a (security) \textbf{incident} is an occurrence that actually or potentially jeopardizes the confidentiality, integrity, or availability of an information system, application, or process.
+Finally, a (security) \textbf{incident} is an occurrence that actually jeopardizes the confidentiality, integrity, or availability of an information system, application, or process.

-There is also the possibility that a particular attack will exploit a vulnerability, which is denoted as a \textbf{exposure} (ISO/IEC 2382:2015).
-In this paper, we specifically consider \textbf{(AI) security incidents}, i.e. incidents involving AI systems that are caused by attacks.
-Moreover, whenever we write ``incident'' in this paper, we are refering to a security incident if not specified otherwise.
+There is also the possibility that a particular attack will exploit a vulnerability, which is denoted as an \textbf{exposure} (ISO/IEC 2382:2015).
+In this paper, we specifically consider \textbf{(AI) security incidents}, i.e. incidents involving AI systems that are caused by attacks \typo{targeting the data or the model}.
+Whenever we write ``incident'' in this paper, we are referring to \typo{an AI} security incident if not specified otherwise.
+Similarly, we may add AI to any of the cybersecurity terms to denote that they affect an AI system specifically.

+Summarizing, the definitions of attack and security incident explicitly contain the notion of a malicious entity that takes advantage of the aforementioned weaknesses and vulnerabilities.
+Understanding the course of action of this entity is crucial for understanding and mitigating future malicious activity.